dompl/old.atsdiamondtools/wp-content/plugins/cms-tree-page-view/readme.txt

 Adds a CMS-like tree overview of all your pages and custom posts to WordPress - much like the view often found in a page-focused CMS.

+Also check out [OrganizeWP](https://organizewp.com/?utm_campaign=migrate&utm_source=cmstpv&utm_medium=readme&utm_content=desclink) if your goal is to incorporate multiple content types into a single view!

 Within this tree you can edit pages, view pages, add pages, search pages, and drag and drop pages to rearrange the order.

 CMS Tree Page View is a good alternative to plugins such as pageMash, WordPress Page Tree and My Page Order.
+For **multiple content types** and other new features check out [OrganizeWP](https://organizewp.com/?utm_campaign=migrate&utm_source=cmstpv&utm_medium=readme&utm_content=desclink) as well.

 Page management in WordPress won't get any easier than this!